-The 2020 fees are noted on the application.
+Please note that the 2021 fees have changed and are noted on the application.
 A Lakewood resident will need to provide proof of residency in order to take advantage of the reduced resident fee.
 A current utility bill or WA drivers' license may serve as valid proof of residency.
 Your drivers' license will be copied as part of the application process.
 Washington State taxes must be collected on boat pass and single launch purchases and will be added to our annual pass fee at the time of purchase at Lakewood City Hall.